 South Koreans resort to a youthful and innocent look.
 Part of achieving this look is having big eyes.
 It is also referred to as having doe eyes.
 Koreans usually undergo surgeries to achieve this look.
 Aside from double eyelid surgery, this other popular procedure involves the injection of fat or filler under the eyes.
 As a result, it will look like the natural pocket of fat that appears when we smile.
 Some of the Korean celebrities that have big eyes are Yuna (ITZY), Jihyo (TWICE), Lisa (BLACKPINK), Jisoo (Lovelyz), and Minju (IZ*ONE).

 One of the most popular Korean beauty standards that every Korean fan knows is having double eyelids.
 Most Koreans were born with monolids, so to achieve these Korean beauty standards, they undergo surgeries such as “double eyelid surgery.”
-There’s this thing called East Asian blepharoplasty, which is a surgery that aims to create upper eyelids with a crease.
+There’s a surgery called East Asian blepharoplasty(double eyelid surgery), which is a procedure that aims to create upper eyelids with a crease.

 Western has this “eyebrows on fleek” look that people dig in.
 But in Korean beauty standards, having straight eyebrows is a desirable feature.
 This is another way to maintain a youthful, innocent look.

-During the old times, having thin lips was the Korean biological beauty standard but nowadays, having plump lips or heart-shaped lips 하트 모양의 입술 (hateu moyang-ui ibsul) is considered admirable.
+During the old times, having thin lips was the Korean biological beauty standard, but nowadays, having plump lips or heart-shaped lips 하트 모양 입술 (hateu moyang ibsul) is considered admirable.
 The lower lip should be plumper than the upper one.
 But what makes it more complicated is that the lip line should face upward when smiling.
 This facial feature mostly requires procedures such as adding lip fillers.